-The City of Madison, through its Tax Incremental Districts (TIDs), has entered into tax abatement agreements with developers in the form of tax incremental financing incentives to stimulate economic development.
-The abatements are authorized through the TID project plans.
+The City of Madison, through its Tax Incremental Financing Districts (TIDs), has entered into tax abatement agreements with developers in the form of tax incremental financing incentives to stimulate economic development.
+The abatements are authorized through the TIF project plans.
 The City of Madison disburses loans to developers.
 The developer guarantees a certain amount of increment each year.
 The developers pay property taxes as they become due, and if they generate the guaranteed increment, an equal amount of loan balance is forgiven.
-Total amount of loan forgiven by the District as part of the agreement with SHD, Inc. during 2016 was \$55,214.
+Total amount of loans disbursed by the District to SHD, Inc., 1010 Residential, LLC, and 1010 Commercial, LLC during 2016 were \$2,885,000.
+Loans forgiven by the District during 2016 were as follows: